yodertv/test-atomic-writes/README.md

 - Write in append mode in Mac OS X APFS doesn't appear to be atomic.
 Resolved 6.9.2018.

 ## Dev log
+### 2.18.2019
+- Added deployment details for Zeit Now v1 where the default test ran successfully.

 ### 6.12.2018
 - Tested new beta for 10.13.5:
 ```